This craft tutorial will show you how to make a fun Halloween garland with M&M’s Candy Corn candies.

-For my craft, I decided to create a Candy Corn Halloween Garland.
+One thing I made was a Candy Corn Halloween Garland.
 I adore garlands of all kinds, and these candy corn M&M’s seemed like a perfect fit for a garland I had been wanting to make.

 I learned that the M&M’s were sold exclusively at Walmart and that they are in store now, but I heard that they were hard to find.
-We headed to our usual Walmart to look for the candy corn m&ms – we were hopeful!
-I checked in a few spots first (such as the Halloween candy aisle), but finally found them near the front registers.
-I checked a second Walmart in the Las Vegas area and they were also near the front registers (near “20 items or less” registers).
 When you go to your Walmart, you might find them by the registers, but they could be in other places, such as near the entrance, on the Halloween candy aisle, or near Walmart Halloween costume area.
 If you still don’t find them, ask an employee!
 And if they don’t know, ask someone else.
 (I have LOTS of my shopping photos in a slideshow here)

 First, pre-cut a bunch of fabric strips and/or ribbon.
 I cut my fabric strips so that they were approximately 6 inches x 1 inch.
 They don’t have to be cut perfectly even.
-At least that’s my opinion.
 I think the fabric being slightly irregular or frayed adds to the charm of the garland.
 The ribbon was cut to 6″ long.

 Cut a piece of cellophane that is approximately 6 inches high by no more than 40 inches wide for your first section (longer than 40″ gets too difficult to manage, in my opinion).
 Depending on how long you want your garland to be, you will be doing 2-4 sections and then joining them all together later.
 Feel free to use less than 40 inches wide, if you wish, but make sure you have the 6″ high – I found that to be a good amount for fully covering the candies, but not so much that you can’t see them clearly.